-- Three new pedestrian crossings: by Catford Bridge station, on Sangley Road at the junction with Plassy Road and at the junction of Rushey Green and Brownhill Road - Improvements to existing pedestrian crossings; - Wider footways between Catford Bridge station and the town centre; - New tree and shrub planting, raingardens and enhancements to the appearance of the town centre to help achieve the green town centre vision; - A wider northbound bus lane on Rushey Green between Brownhill Road and Wildfell Road; - The relocation of some bus stops in the town centre; - Journey time improvements on some bus routes those that currently need to travel around the gyratory system; - A new two-way segregated cycle track along the new section of Catford Road and new segregated cycle lanes southbound along Rushey Green; - Four new Toucan crossings; and - Advanced Stop Lanes and signalised early release for cyclists on all arms of the new junction of Catford Road, Sangley Road and Bromley Road.
+- Road and at the junction of Rushey Green and Brownhill Road - Improvements to existing pedestrian crossings; - Wider footways between Catford Bridge station and the town centre; - . help achieve the green town centre vision; - A wider northbound bus lane on Rushey Green between Brownhill Road and Wildfell Road; - The relocation of some bus stops in the town centre; - gyratory system; - cycle lanes southbound along Rushey Green; - Four new Toucan crossings; and - Road, Sangley Road and Bromley Road.